MooersLab/annotatedBibliography/README.md

 Bibtool is distributed with LaTeX.

-Manually add annote fields to the AnnoBibMyBDA.bib file and enter your annotations.
+Manually add *annote* fields to the *AnnoBibMyBDA.bib* file and enter your annotations.
-Or, if you are more disciplined, you can add the annote fields in a *global.bib* file and repeat the extraction of the cited entries when you are finished.
+Or, if you are more disciplined, you can add the *annote* fields in a *global.bib* file and repeat the extraction of the cited entries when you are finished.
-All entries in `cited.bib` will be used to make the annotated bibliography regardless of the presence or absence of the annote field.
+All entries in `cited.bib` will be used to create the annotated bibliography regardless of whether the *annote* field is present.

 I store these files in a *annotatedBibliography* subfolder in my writing project's folder.
 These files work on Overleaf, too.